SofoklisTsi/SAT_SOLVER/README.md

 - **MOM's Heuristic**: Implements the Maximum Occurrences on clauses of Minimum size (MOM's) heuristic, which selects literals based on their frequency in the smallest unsatisfied clauses.
 MOM's heuristic uses a formula to prioritize literals that occur frequently, controlled by the parameter `k`.
 - **RMOM's Heuristic**: Randomized version of MOM's, assigning a randomly chosen truth value (True/False) to the selected literal.
 - **Flexible `k` Parameter**: Allows the user to adjust the sensitivity of MOM's heuristic through the `k` parameter, which influences literal selection.

+### Phase 3.0: Two Watched Literals (TWL) Optimization

+- **Two Watched Literals**: Implements the Two Watched Literals optimization to improve unit propagation efficiency.
+By monitoring only two literals in each clause, this approach minimizes the number of literals checked at each decision level, making the solver more efficient for larger problems.
+- **Integration with DPLL**: When twl=True is enabled, the solver converts the SAT problem instance to use the Two Watched Literals technique, making it compatible with the existing DPLL logic.

 ## Requirements